Mata13/BScThesis_CosmicRays/README.md

 > [!IMPORTANT]
 This repository only contains the processed data and analysis scripts.
 Raw simulation data obtained from CORSIKA runs is not included.

+## License
+This project is licensed under the MIT License.
+See the [MIT License](LICENSE.txt) file for more details.

 ## Contact

 For any questions or collaboration opportunities, feel free to contact me at [marc.dev121@gmail.com](mailto:marc.dev121@gmail.com).